Tag

 Step 5: Select the Upgrade this PC now option and follow the prompts.
 The tool will scan your computer to see if it’s compatible and may present a list of problematic programs or hardware that could stall the upgrade.
 If needed, uninstall programs to address the installer’s concerns.

 Step 6: With all issues resolved, the installer will try to port over all the data it can.
-Keep in mind, however, the vast gap between Windows 7 and Windows 10 in terms of the software you use.
+Keep in mind, however, the vast gap between Windows 7 and Windows 10 in terms of the you use.
 If you’re ditching Windows 7 after using it for many years, you probably have a lot of data stored in files and apps.
 We can’t guarantee that all files and apps will be compatible with Windows 10, and some may stop working.

 Step 7: It’s essential to be aware of this and prepare before upgrading.
-Back up or convert any crucial data before you continue.
+Back up or convert any data before you continue.

 Step 8: Finish installation.